al-codepone/this-site/README.md

 you replace the logo images be sure to update their dimensions in `src/thissite/html/template.php` on lines 12 and 13.

+The more advanced way to change the UI is to write your own CSS file.
+The key to writing your own CSS file is understanding the HTML.
+The HTML is fairly simple; there's a top level `div` and inside this `div` there are six `div`s:

+- a `div` with a linked logo
+- a `div` with a linked mobile logo
+- a `div` with a drop down navigation
+- a `div` with an unordered list navigation
+- a `div` for the page content
+- and lastly an empty `div`

+You can see all this by looking at `src/thissite/html/template.php`.

+One thing to notice here is that there are two logos and two navigations; one of each for the normal site and one for the mobile site.
+So in your CSS you always want to hide at least one logo and one navigation.
+An example of all the things that your CSS should do at the very minimum can be found in `public/css/minimal.css`.

+Besides `default.css`, there is another sample layout in `public/css/two-column.css`.

 ## LICENSE

 MIT <http://ryf.mit-license.org/>